Delaware Water Gap Bikepacking, Just Outside of New York City

-Two first-time bike campers find peace, quiet, and adventure in the Delaware Valley
+Two first-time bike campers escape city life to find peace, quiet, and adventure in rural Pennsylvania

 I woke up in my Brooklyn apartment, grabbed some dirty clothes off the floor, shuffled into untied shoes, and groggily headed out the door.
 The façade of my local coffee shop beamed like a beacon as I anticipated that first sip.
 As my feet hit the pavement my daydream was shattered—I notice my bike was not locked to the fence outside of my building.
 I looked around and tried to remember the last time I locked it up.
 Had I left it somewhere else the day before?
 I got my coffee, and with a caffeine-aided mind, realized that yes, in fact, it had been stolen.